This post may contain affiliate links. Please read our disclosure policy.

 • Garlic – a standard in any stir fry sauce to maximize flavor

-• Hoisin sauce, soy sauce, and sriracha – this iconic trio of Asian sauces makes our sauce sweet, spicy, and savory!
+• Hoisin sauce, soy sauce, and sriracha – this iconic trio of Asian sauces makes our sauce a little sweet, a touch spicy, and so savory!

 • Cider vinegar – adds even more dimension to the sauce